schrmad/virtual_voting_booth/README.md

 Requires cryptography library DL instructions: https://cryptography.io/en/latest/
 -------------------------------------------------------

-PROJECT TITLE: Virtual Election Booth
+# CS483 Final Project: Virtual Election Booth

+### PROJECT DESCRIPTION:
+This project develops secure election protocol for voting with two central facilities.
+It simulates an online voting system in which users input their social security number, receive a validation number, create an identification number, and submit a vote.
+Identification numbers along with their corresponding votes are displayed as the election's results.

-AUTHORS: Thanh Vu, Madeline Schroeder
+CONTRIBUTORS: Thanh Vu, Madeline Schroeder
 	(AES and RSA algorithms adapted from Practical Cryptography in Python)

 VERSION: 12 March, 2022
-PROJECT DESCRIPTION: This project develops secure election protocol for voting with two central facilities.
-It simulates an online voting system in which users input their social security number, receive a validation number, create an identification number, and submit a vote.
-Identification numbers along with their corresponding votes are displayed as the election's results.

 HOW PROJECT REQUIREMENTS ARE FULFILLED:
 1. Only authorized voters can vote: We took in voter's social security number, and only people with valid SSN can vote